 - Use the DuckDuckGo search engine instead of Google or Bing

 - Install safe, proven privacy browser extensions, such as uBlock Origin and Privacy Badger

 - Use a secure, encrypted email service, such as ProtonMail, instead of Gmail or Yahoo

-- Install one of the best overall VPNs (Virtual Private Networks) on all of your devices
+- Compare VPNs and install one on all of your devices

 - Use an anonymous cryptocurrency for purchases whenever possible (like Bitcoin)

 - Delete flash cookies, cached DNS entries, and your Google history on a regular basis

 While there are some issues with the proxy browser, another option is to use The Onion Router (TOR).
 If you’re taking this route, however, you should use the TOR-over-VPN method by connecting to your VPN first.

 In fact, it’s actually becoming a much more important topic as more and more people realize what it actually entails.